 Clients sometimes ask me how they can overcome mistakes they have made in the past.
 These can include poor decisions, hurting others, cheating, lying, stealing, sexual misconduct, and other things from the past that now cause them shame, guilt, anxiety and self-doubt.
 This article discusses some suggestions that may help.

 WANTING TO CORRECT YOUR MISTAKES IS EXCELLENT.
 HOLDING ON TO SHAME AND GUILT ARE NOT HELPFUL

-THE LAW OF GRACE AND THE LAW OF KARMA OR CAUSE AND EFFECT
+THE LAW OF GRACE AND THE LAW OF CAUSE AND EFFECT